Hi, I’m Matt, and I’m the author and founder of the Art of Output.

 I thought becoming more “productive” was the answer.
 If I could fit more impactful work into less time, I’d be able to reclaim work-life balance while still doing well in my career.

-A focus on productivity had the opposite effect: it turned me into a miserable stress case.
-Counter-intuitively, this ended up making me less productive over time.
+A relentless focus on productivity had the opposite effect: it turned me into a miserable stress case.
+Counterintuitively – the harder I focused on getting more done, the less effective I was at my job.

-The Art of Output is all about building out on that approach, helping ambitious Type A professionals to thrive at work by eliminating unhealthy stress, overwhelm, and burnout.
+The Art of Output is all about building out on that approach, helping ambitious professionals to thrive by eliminating unhealthy stress, supercharging their output, and redefining their relationship with work

 What makes the Art of Output different